The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 A. Although the Rust-o-leum product you applied may have been dried to the touch which most coatings are, it may have not been fully cured.
 Most paints, even epoxies have a 30 day full cure time.
 You can scratch off most coatings even after a 4-5 day time frame, after 30 days you should not be able too.Dan Burnett

 A. PLEASE STOP SPRAYING OSPHO!
 If you aerosol this stuff, use the proper protection.
 The MSDS requires a certain respirator if the stuff is airborne.
 You do not want to breathe phosphoric acid in an airborne state especially if you're in an enclosed area.Ken Burge

 Q. Hi all.

 I've just come across this site while researching rust converting products.
 I've recently purchased a '93 Explorer with quite a bit of rust.
-So far, I've bought an aerosol spray called "Rust Converter" and a bottle of Ospho.
+So far, I've bought an aerosol spray called "Rust Converter [linked by editor to product info at Amazon]" and a bottle of Ospho.
 I originally thought the two accomplished the same end result.
 But reading several posts here leads me to believe this is not the case.
 Is one of these products superior to the other?
 Would I achieve better results if I were to use both (the Ospho and then the Rust Converter)?
 I had intended to spray the frame with the Rust Converter and then use an undercoating.
 As for the body rust, I planned to use the Rust converter, then prime and paint.
 Now that I've found the Ospho, I'm not sure how to proceed.
 Any help would be greatly appreciated.Jennifer Bennett

 Hobbyist - Bunnell, Florida